-- Our overall compensation levels are competitive with the market; - Our compensation mix is balanced among (i) fixed components like salary and benefits, (ii) annual incentives that reward our overall financial performance, safety and, in the case of our division heads, financial performance and safety of their respective business units and (iii) long-term incentives to more closely tie executive compensation to stockholder interests and provide for it to be at-risk based on performance; - We intend to always have a strategic long-term plan; - Our annual corporate goals will be established with specific consideration given to behavioral risk; - · We design our compensation plans so that no material risks are created between or across product lines; - We seek to implement appropriate performance measures each year, whether absolute or relative; - · We have established maximum payouts to cap any performance incentives in place; and - We have clawback provisions built into our non-equity incentive plan.
+- Our overall compensation levels are competitive with the market; - Our compensation mix is balanced among (i) fixed components like salary and benefits, (ii) annual incentives that reward our overall financial performance and safety and (iii) long-term incentives to more closely tie executive compensation to stockholder interests and provide for it to be atrisk based on performance; - We intend to always have a strategic long-term plan; - Our annual corporate goals will be established with specific consideration given to behavioral risk; - We design our compensation plans so that no material risks are created between or across product lines;

+- We seek to implement appropriate performance measures each year, whether absolute or relative; - We have established maximum payouts to cap any performance incentives in place; and - We have clawback provisions built into our non-equity incentive plan.

-In summary, although a portion of the compensation provided to Named Executive Officers is based on our overall performance or product line performance, we believe our compensation programs do not encourage excessive and unnecessary risk-taking by executive officers (or other employees) because these programs are designed to encourage employees to remain focused on both our short-term and long-term operational and financial goals.
+In summary, although a portion of the compensation provided to Named Executive Officers is based on our overall performance or division performance, we believe our compensation programs do not encourage excessive and unnecessary risk-taking by executive officers (or other employees) because these programs are designed to encourage employees to remain focused on both our short-term and long-term operational and financial goals.
 We set performance goals that we believe are reasonable in light of our past performance and market conditions.